robocasa/robocasa-web/index.md

 videoId:
 ---

 **RoboCasa** is a large-scale simulation framework for training generally capable robots to perform everyday tasks.
 It features realistic and diverse human-centered environments with a focus on kitchen scenes.
 We create these environments with the aim of generative AI tools, such as large language models (LLMs) and text-to-image/3D generative models.
-We provide over 2,500 3D assets across 150+ object categories and dozens of intractable furniture and appliances.
+We provide over 2,500 3D assets across 150+ object categories and dozens of interactable furniture and appliances.
 As part of the first release, we include a suite of 100 tasks, representing a wide spectrum of everyday activities.
 Together with the simulated tasks, we offer a dataset of high-quality human demonstrations and leverage automated trajectory generation techniques to significantly expand the amount of training data with little additional cost.

 ## Realistic and Diverse Scenes